zhstella/spark-seprep/assignments/L03_PR.md

 **Objective:**

-This assignment aims to enhance your version control skills by guiding you through setting up GitHub repositories, creating folders, submitting pull requests, and establishing an upstream repository.
+This assignment aims to enhance your version control skills by guiding you through setting up GitHub repositories, creating files, submitting pull requests, and establishing an upstream repository.

 **Instructions:**

 **1. GitHub Repository Setup:**

-   - Work within the `DS219/spark-seprep/assignments/assignment3` directory structure on GitHub.
+   - Work within the `DS219/spark-seprep/student-introduction` directory structure on GitHub.

-**3. Forking the Main Repository:**
+**2. Forking the Main Repository:**

    - Create a fork of the `DS219/spark-seprep` repository.

-**4. Cloning your Fork:**
+**3. Cloning your Fork:**

    - Clone your fork of the `DS219/spark-seprep` repository.